Skip to main content

 Ways to join the Forum:

-Unless noted below with an asterisk (*), events will take place in 1220 Jordan Hall Addition (JHA) on select Fridays from 2:30-3:30 p.m.
+Unless noted below with an asterisk (*), events will take place in 5111 Jordan Hall on select Thursdays from 2:30-3:30 p.m.
 ET with refreshments and mingling following the forum.
 Expand each event below for more details.

 Watch live online by visiting go.ncsu.edu/geospatial-forum-live.

-We expect the Fall 2024 Geospatial Forum to be hybrid delivery with in-person guest speakers and the option to participate remotely for Distance Education students and external participants.
+We expect the Spring 2025 Geospatial Forum to be hybrid delivery with in-person guest speakers and the option to participate remotely for Distance Education students and external participants.
 To the extent possible, all forum events will be livestreamed and recorded.

 Expand each event for more details.